harp37/ColorHarmonyAnalysis/README.md

 Palette Description - A detailed analysis of your color palette's emotional impact and potential applications

 🧠 How It Works
-Color Harmony Picker uses sophisticated algorithms to analyze your images:
+Color Harmony Analysis uses sophisticated algorithms to analyze your images:

 Color Extraction - The application samples pixels from your image and groups similar colors using a quantization algorithm Emotional Analysis - Each color is analyzed based on its hue, saturation, and brightness to determine its psychological impact